remirror/remirror/docs/hooks/use-editor-event.md

 ### Exceptions

-`click` and `clickMark` have a second parameter, an object with helper methods to interrogate the source of the event.
+`click`, `clickMark`, `contextmenu` and `hover` have a second parameter, an object with helper methods to interrogate the source of the event.

 ```tsx
 const handleClick = useCallback((event, props) => {